geekette828/sun-haven-parser/README.md

 │   │   └── sunhaven_family.py
 │   └── user-config.py        → Your wiki credentials
 │
 ├── formatter/                    → Scripts in this directory will format data for wiki consumption.
-│   ├── item_page/        → Creates item pages, in their entirety.
-│   │   ├── create_page.py
-│   │   ├── infobox_classifications.py
-│   │   ├── infobox_item_data.py
-│   │   ├── infobox.py
-│   │   ├── navbox.py
+│   ├── page_assembly
-│   │   ├── recipe.py
+│   │   ├── create_item_page.py   → Uses item_infobox, item_recipe, item_summary, navbox scripts to build item pages.
-│   │   └── summary.py
+│   │   └── create_quest_page.py
+│   ├── all_dialogue.py           → Creates a directory of all dialgoue for all NPCs.
-│   ├── quest_page/           → Creates quest pages, some minor manual formatting will need to be done after.
+│   ├── all_item_descriptions.py  → Creates the format for `Module:Description`.
-│   |   ├── create_page.py
-│   |   ├── infobox.py
-│   |   └── layout.py
-│   ├── all_recipes.py        → A list of all recipies, formatted in the `Template:Recipie` format.
+│   ├── all_recipes.py            → A list of all recipies, in the `Template:Recipie` format in one output.
-│   ├── dialogue.py           → All dialogue; Cycles, One Liners, etc.
+│   ├── all_shops.py              → Formats all shop inventory sections.
+│   ├── item_infobox.py           → Creates a formatted item infobox from the json data.
+│   ├── item_recipe.py            → Creates a formatted recipe template from the json data.
+│   ├── item_summary.py           → Creates a formatted summary from category data.
+│   ├── navbox.py                 → Assigns a navbox type based on category data.
-│   ├── item_descriptions.py  → Creates the format for `Module:Description`
+│   ├── quest_infobox.py          → Creates a formatted quest infobox from the json data.
-│   ├── quests.py             → Formats quest infoboxes [may be able to depreciate with the updates above.]
+│   ├── quest_sections.py         → Assigns certain quest page sections to different quest types.
-│   └── shops.py              → Formats shop inventory sections.
+│   └── quest_summary.py          → Creates a formatted summary from quest type data.
 │
 ├── json_tools/                   → These scripts create json objects that most other scripts use to pull their data from.
 │   ├── image_list.py             → Creates list of image file names and their GUID mapping.
 │   ├── item_list.py              → Creates list of item details from monobehaviour files.
-│   ├── quest_details.py      → Creates list of quest details.
+│   ├── quest_list.py             → Creates list of quest details.
 │   ├── recipes_list.py           → Creates list of recipe details.
 │   └── shop_inventory.py         → Creates list of shop inventory details.
 |
 ├── pywikibot_tools/
 │   ├── create/